-The Special Operations Battalion is an elite unit of the Croatian Armed Forces.
-In Croatia, they are known as Bojna za specijalna djelovanja or shortly BSD.
-They were founded on September 8, 2000, within the General Staff Unit of the Croatian Armed Forces.
-They are considered as the equivalent unit of the US Special Forces, the Green Berets.
+The Special Operations Battalion, also known as the Bojna za specijalna djelovanja (BSD), is a highly-skilled unit of the Croatian Armed Forces.
+Established on September 8th, 2000, under the General Staff Unit of the Croatian Armed Forces, they are considered the Croatian counterpart of the U.S. Army Special Forces, the Green Berets.

-The unit was formed by merging staff of the Centre for special combat skills from base “Šepurine” and the soldiers and personnel from the 1st Croatian Guard Corps.
-The Special Operations Battalion is headquartered in the barracks “Drgomalj” in the city of Delnice.
-The unit motto is: “Everyone is invited, few are chosen”.
+The Special Operations Battalion was formed through the merger of staff from the Centre for Special Combat Skills, based in “Šepurine,” and soldiers and personnel from the 1st Croatian Guard Corps.
+The unit’s headquarters is located in the “Drgomalj” barracks in Delnice.
+Its motto is “Everyone is invited, few are chosen.”

-The unit is tasked with standard NATO SOF tasks: special reconnaissance and surveillance (SR), military assistance (MA), and direct action (DA), along with additional tasks such as counterterrorism and providing specialized aid to the civilian population in times of crisis.
-It also provides specialized training to other units and individuals within the Croatian Armed Forces.
+The Special Operations Battalion is assigned various tasks in line with standard NATO special operations force (SOF) duties.
+These include special reconnaissance and surveillance (SR), military assistance (MA), and direct action (DA), as well as additional responsibilities such as counterterrorism and providing specialized aid to civilians during crises.
+Additionally, the unit conducts specialized training for other units and individuals within the Croatian Armed Forces.

-The unit is also engaged in search and rescue tasks, both combat search and rescue for the needs of the armed forces and search and rescue for civilian purposes.
+The unit is also involved in search and rescue operations, including combat search and rescue for the needs of the armed forces and search and rescue for civilian purposes.

-They are specialized for insertion behind enemy lines and pulling forces from behind enemy lines to air water, and land, anti-terrorist activities, assisting in possible natural disasters and large-scale accidents, participation in international military operations, implementation of special activities in military and non-military operations such as search and rescue, reconnaissance, intelligence gathering, and processing data, performing diversionary action in the water, air, and land, especially in rugged terrain and more.
-The unit is equipped with the most modern weapons and specialist equipment.
+The unit’s specialties include insertion behind enemy lines, extraction of forces from behind enemy lines, anti-terrorist activities, assistance during natural disasters and large-scale accidents, participation in international military operations, and implementation of special activities in military and non-military operations, such as search and rescue, reconnaissance, intelligence gathering, and data processing.
+The unit is equipped with the most modern weapons and specialized equipment.

-The Special Operations Battalion is a unit of composition of Army staff units in Croatian Armed Forces, which has been raised to the level of strategic decision-making in order to improve the conditions of its use (shortened decision-making process by reducing the level of one command).
+The Special Operations Battalion is a composition of Army staff units within the Croatian Armed Forces.
+It has been elevated to the level of strategic decision-making to improve its utilization (shortening the decision-making process by reducing the level of one command).

-Since the establishment of the Special Operations Battalion, they went through two reshuffles.
-The other is completed in 2008.
-Under him, the Special Operations Battalion increased from 150 to 300 members.
-The purpose of the reorganization was to connect all the special forces acting within the armed forces into a single organizational unit so that the Special Operations Battalion (BSD) today is the only special unit of the Croatian Army.
+Since its establishment, the Special Operations Battalion has undergone two reorganizations.
+The most recent one was completed in 2008, which increased the unit’s size from 150 to 300 members.
+The goal of the reorganization was to consolidate all special forces within the armed forces into a single organizational unit, making the Special Operations Battalion the only special unit of the Croatian Army.

-Under the new organization, the band entered the company of the Anti-terrorist police and the company of naval commandos, so that The Special Operations Battalion (BSD) rounded in all specialties within the armed forces.
-The unit conducted a series of training such as scuba diving, parachuting, mountain climbing, sniper, both for their members and for the members of all the other units of the Croatian Army.
+Under the new structure, the Anti-terrorist police company and the naval commandos company were added, making the Special Operations Battalion fully rounded in all specialties within the armed forces.
+The unit conducts various training, such as scuba diving, parachuting, mountain climbing, and sniping, for its members and members of other units within the Croatian Army.

-- Command-line – responsible for ensuring the system to do, medical, supply and transport, security
+- Command structure – responsible for ensuring the system’s functionality, medical care, supply and transportation, and security.

-- First Company of the Special Operations Battalion – specializing in the implementation of air-landing operations and to take the security of Airborne base.
+- The First Company of the Special Operations Battalion – specializes in implementing air-landing operations and security of Airborne bases.

-- Second Company of the Special Operations Battalion – specializing in the implementation of operations in the hills and mountain area, and winter conditions.
-Implementing agency in skiing and mountaineering.
+- The Second Company of the Special Operations Battalion – specializes in implementing operations in mountainous and hilly areas and winter conditions.
+It is responsible for training in skiing and mountaineering.

-- Third Company of the Special Operations Battalion – specializing in the implementation of amphibious-landing operations at sea and on inland waters.
-Implementing agency training for combat swimmers and divers.
+- The Third Company of the Special Operations Battalion – specializes in implementing amphibious-landing operations on sea and inland waters.
+It is responsible for training combat swimmers and divers.

-- Company for counter-terrorism and urban war – especially for urban and anti-terrorist action.
-Specially trained to prepare and conduct counter-terrorist operations (direct actions on objects, solve hostage situations), and VIP protection.
-It was created by fitting the Military Police Anti-Terrorist Unit (ATVP) in BSD.
+- The Company for counterterrorism and urban warfare – specializes in urban and anti-terrorist actions.
+Specifically trained to prepare and conduct counter-terrorist operations (direct actions on objects, hostage resolution) and VIP protection.
+It was formed by incorporating the Military Police Anti-Terrorist Unit (ATVP) into the BSD.

-- Company of fire support – the incumbent of sniper and mortar training.
-Provides direct fire support whole other BSD.
+- The Company of fire support – specializes in sniper and mortar training.
+Provides direct fire support to other units within the BSD.

-Members of the Special Operations Battalion are equipped with state-of-the-art weapons and equipment in accordance with NATO standards.
-These include armored vehicles, modern infantry weapons such as VHS-2, HK G-36 assault rifles, sniper rifles, light machine guns, rocket launchers.
+The members of the Special Operations Battalion are equipped with the latest weapons and equipment that meet NATO standards.
+These include armored vehicles and advanced infantry weapons such as the HS VHS-2, HK G36 assault rifles, sniper rifles, light machine guns, and rocket launchers.

 Selection and training

-On selection training voluntarily coming members from all branches of the Croatian Armed Forces.
-All candidates first undergo psychological testing and medical examination and then approach the motor skills preparations.
-Those who meet all the Selection requirements accessing the selection training which is conducted in the 4 locations and lasts for 50 days.
+The selection process for the Special Operations Battalion is voluntary and open to members of all branches of the Croatian Armed Forces.
+Candidates first undergo psychological testing and a medical examination before moving on to physical preparation.
+Those who meet all the selection requirements proceed to the training conducted at four locations and lasts 50 days.

-Here the drill is relentless.
-If they haven’t dropped out by now, all those who have signed up for an adventure, who want to wear a black jumpsuit, who want a higher salary, and are fans of action movies are dropping out at this stage.
+The third phase, which lasts eight weeks, emphasizes the individual’s abilities, including physical endurance and military knowledge.
+The drill is relentless, and many candidates who have signed up for an adventure, want a higher salary, or are fans of action movies drop out at this stage.
 Those who pass this phase of selection are awarded a basic parachuting badge.
-In the fourth phase, the candidates need to show teamwork and to learn to work together.
-They learn to plan operations, undergo psychological operations, survival operations.

-To become a Commando, an elite member of the Special Operations Battalion, the only special unit of the Croatian Army, a candidate must successfully complete six months of brutal training.
+To become a Commando, a member of the elite Special Operations Battalion, the only unit of the Croatian Army, a candidate must complete six months of rigorous training.

-Candidates who successfully pass the commando training are then allocated to the specialist company: divers, paratroopers, counter-terrorism, climbers, or troop fire support.
-Only when they join forces begin their rights specialist training, education, both at home and abroad.
-Young people who are candidates for the training must be at least two years in the armed forces.
+Those who successfully complete the commando training are then assigned to a specialized company, such as divers, paratroopers, counterterrorism, climbers, or troop fire support.
+Only then do they begin their specialized training and education, both domestically and internationally.
+Candidates for this training must have served at least two years in the armed forces.